islibrary/documentation/Current Documentation/3 - Documentation - Film/Documentation - Kinetta & DaVinci Resolve.md

 ### Loading the film
 1. **Wind film onto a core:** Once the leader has been attached, wind the film onto the proper core for the Kinetta.
 > * For a 16mm/35mm film, wind the film onto an archival film core.
+> * For 8mm film, put a 16mm split reel around a Kinetta 8mm reel.
+Please note that there are only two Kinetta-compatible 8mm reels in the lab.
+Alternatively, an 8mm film may be wound onto a 16mm core, which will sit flatter on the scanner.

 ![16_split_reel](https://github.com/user-attachments/assets/34bd033e-d10f-4f74-8d21-e7e1708a3b46)